 Remove the fries, drain, and season with salt.

-Serve them warm with a side of ketchup and mustard.
-Enjoy your crisp and salty batch of Steak and Shake fries!
+Serve them warm with a side of your preferred condiments.
+Enjoy your crisp and salty batch of Steak and Shake fries.

 Right cooking temperature is important to fry the potatoes to the right degree and to the right crispiness, so you may make use of a thermometer to ensure that you are cooking at the right temperature.